 ******************** new response to 2nd reviewer************************

 We appreciate the reviewer’s comments.
-We provided a new equation, Equation (2) by a full decomposition to elaborate and clearly define internal, external and interaction components and their relationships with parameters of Equation (1): an internal component, X_INT that is driven purely by internal group, an external component in that it only involves A, X_EXT that is driven purely by external group and an interaction component in that it involves B and U, X_INTER that is driven by the interactions between internal and external genes for involving all A, B and U. The reviewer said our definition about the external dynamics was utterly wrong.
+We provided a new equation, Equation (2) by a full decomposition to elaborate and clearly define internal, external and interaction components and their relationships with parameters of Equation (1): an internal component, X_INT that is driven purely by internal group, an external component in that it only involves A, X_EXT that is driven purely by external group and an interaction component in that it involves B and U, X_INTER that is driven by the interactions between internal and external genes for involving all A, B and U.

+We thnk the reviewer for pointing out the typo in the lats rougnd

+Now the reviewer is criticisinzg the definition of the ext terms

+Here we wish to point out this is somewhat arb .

+Our paper focusses on the internal

+In particular, here we subdiviede

+The reviewer said our definition about the external dynamics was utterly wrong.
 However, we should argue that there is not unique answer about the definition of external dynamics.

 In this paper, we subdivided the rest terms k=1t-2AkBUt-1-k+BUt-1 except purely internal one, into a purely external term and an interaction term: X_EXT is purely determined by the external genes; i.e., input (or control) term should capture the external signals that are not related to the internal system.
 This definition of course can be very arbitrary and also extended to any term involving external parts, B and U. One can of course subdivide and regroup external-related terms according to their problems.
 Therefore, unlike the purely internal component, there is not a unique and correct answer to define the “external” dynamics.
 In this paper, we defined an interaction term X_INTER in Equation (2) to capture the component driven by the interactions between internal and external genes.
 Finally, we have to emphasize again that in this paper, we focus on the internal part (i.e., iPDPs) and compare them across different biological systems.
 Thus, this new equation can help elaborate our decomposition and does not change our conclusions and results at all.